Tag Archives: Resurrection

 Sha’ar HaGilgulim records that a person can reincarnate thousands of times—but only on the condition that they improve at least a little bit in each incarnation.
 If they fail to improve, they can only reincarnate a maximum of three times.
 After three strikes, that particular spark is sent to Gehinnom (loosely translated as “hell”) where it will be purified.
 However, the souls of those who regularly learn Torah are never sent to Gehinnom, and always merit reincarnation.
 This is one of the incredible protective powers of regular Torah study.

 In multiple places, the Arizal teaches about the reincarnations of Abel, the son of Adam.
 Abel (הבל) had a good side and a bad one.
 The good side was represented by the letter Hei (ה) of his name, and the bad by the Beit and Lamed (בל).
-The bad part needed to be rectified, so it reincarnated in Laban (לבן), the wicked father-in-law of Jacob.
+In order to be rectified, the bad part reincarnated in Laban (לבן), the wicked father-in-law of Jacob.
 Laban didn’t do much better, so he was reincarnated in the gentile prophet Bilaam (בלעם).
 He, too, was an ungodly person, so the Beit-Lamed soul was reincarnated for the third time in Naval (נבל), the ungrateful man who rejected David.
-Naval was strike three, and that Beit-Lamed soul no longer returned in a reincarnation.
+Naval was strike three, and that Beit-Lamed soul no longer returned in the same way in a human reincarnation.
+It did suffer a punishment at some point in the form of a stone, which is why we read in the Tanakh (I Samuel 25:37) that when Naval died, “he became a stone” secretly alluding to a reincarnation in stone!

 We see from the above how a person’s name may offer tremendous hints as to their soul sparks, previous lives, tests, challenges, and character traits.
 When we read about the above individuals in the Tanakh, we see how similar they were.
 All three were very wealthy, famous, and participated in divination and sorcery.
 All were cunning, greedy, and deceitful individuals.
 The Arizal explains in detail what rectifications each was supposed to do, and how one life affected the next, weaving together these three seemingly unrelated Biblical narratives that span nearly a thousand years into one beautiful tapestry.